Masihtabaei/coburc-embedded-os-with-cooperative-multitasking/README.md

-# cobucm - A Minimal Embedded OS With Cooperative Multitasking
+# coburc - A Minimal Embedded OS With Cooperative Multitasking

 ## Technologies Used